 The Brunel Museum is close to the construction and launch site of Brunel’s last project, the Great Eastern (or Leviathan).
 The Great Eastern was an iron sailing steamship and the biggest ship in the world for fifty years.
 It carried enough coal to steam from England to Australia and back again without re-fuelling and was five times bigger than anything else afloat.
 At seven hundred feet it was longer than his railway terminus at Paddington, and was launched sideways in 1858 because the Thames was not wide enough.

 Great Eastern Launch Ramps

 Getting there from the Brunel Museum

-The wealth and variety of transport services in Docklands means there are many options, using bus, private ferry, Thames Clipper, tube, London Overground train, Docklands Light Railway and a foot tunnel under the river!
+The wealth and variety of transport services in Docklands means there are many options, using bus, private ferry, Thames Clipper, tube, London Overground, Docklands Light Railway and a foot tunnel under the river!

 Going by boat

 Bus and boat.
 Take bus C10 from Rotherhithe station to the Hilton, then Hilton Hotel ferry to Canary Wharf Pier, then Thames Clipper to Masthouse Terrace Pier.
 The launch ramps are ten paces away.

 Train, walk and boat.
 Take London Overground from Rotherhithe to Surrey Quays.
 Then after a 15 minute walk* to Greenland Pier, it’s one stop east to Masthouse Terrace Pier on the Thames Clipper.